UMD-ARLIS/Graph-Benchmarking-Project/README.md

 If not fully test-driven, we should at least produce a unit test for each function that we write.
 As we mature we can add regression testing, integration testing etc.

+## Collaborative Coding

+We will use VSCode liveshare to conduct pair programming.

+To install VSCode I recommend (as always) using homebrew with:

+      brew install --cask visual-studio-code

+note that specifying --case indicates to homebrew that this will be a standalone app, usually with a GUI.

+Once installed you can launch VSCODE from the command line with:

+      code

+Once opened, you'll need to install two extensions to VSCODE by navigating to the extensions menu (or use COMD + SHIFT + X) and searching for:
+- C/C++ for VSCODE
+- Live Share

+To share a file, open your file of interest in the editor and look in the bottom left of the VSCode screen.
+There will be an option to "live share".
+Click it.
+You may need to sign in using github.
+You then have a link you can send to people to start collaborating!

 ## Reference Management
 Update the reference details in the Project .bib file for now.
 If things get out of hand we can split to seperate ones.